Your Deviated Septum: Causes, Effects and Treatments

 Septoplasty can greatly improve your breathing and sinus troubles, especially if you are considered a good candidate for the procedure.
 To get more specific information on how this surgery can help you, book a consultation with the right facial plastic surgeon today.
-He can provide more in-depth knowledge about the nasal surgery process.
+He can provide more in-depth knowledge about the nasal surgery process, from preparation to the rhinoplasty healing process.
 Dr. Philip Miller has specialized exclusively in facial plastic surgery for over 20 years and has the experience and knowledge to offer the best results to his patients.

 A recognized rhinoplasty expert, Dr. Miller has been frequently invited to share his specific techniques with his peers at various national facial plastic surgery conferences.
 He has been voted among the Best Doctors in America each year since 2007 and has also been named a Top Doctor of New York.
 To schedule a consultation with Dr. Miller, contact his office located at 60 East 56th Street, Third Floor in New York City, by calling (646) 791-3025.